emanuelpoletto/golden-raspberry-awards/README.md

 - `src/api/routes/`: This directory contains the route handlers for the API.
 Each file corresponds to a different endpoint.
   - `getAwards.js`: This file handles requests to the `/awards` endpoint.
-  - `getAwardsIntervals.js`: This file handles requests to the `/awards-intervals` endpoint.
+  - `getAwardsIntervals.js`: This file handles requests to the `/awards/intervals` endpoint.
 - `src/constants.js`: This file contains various constants used throughout the project.
 - `src/index.js`: This is the entry point of the application.
 - `src/database/*`: Database related stuff.
 The application is using an in memory instance of `SQLite` as database.
 - `src/fileSystem/*`: File system-related functionalities.
 The application reads data from a `csv` file on start automatically.
-- `src/util/*`: Common shared functions.

 Every time the application is started, it reads data from a given `csv` file and properly seeds the database with that data so it is available to be retrieved through the API endpoints.